isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-seg/c-create-seg-dim.md

 ---
 description: To create a segment dimension, you begin by making a selection within a workspace and then adding the segment to a visualization.
-seo-description: To create a segment dimension, you begin by making a selection within a workspace and then adding the segment to a visualization.
-seo-title: Create a segment dimensions
 solution: Analytics
 title: Create a segment dimensions
 topic: Data workbench